Pay As You Earn (PAYE): What you need to know

 Information you need for your application includes:

-- Personal information: Provide your full name, address, email address, phone numbers, best time to contact you, etc.
+- Personal information: Provide your full name, address, email address, phone number and the best time to contact you.

 - Financial information: You can use an online IRS data retrieval tool to document your income.
 If you’re married, you may need to include your spouse’s information as well.

-- Verified FSA ID: Confirm or create the username and password that can serve as your legal signature.
+- Verified FSA ID: Confirm or create the username and password to serve as your legal signature.

 Remember, in addition to applying for PAYE initially, you’ll also need to recertify your eligibility for the plan every year.

-The Income-Based Repayment Plan, or IBR, is another popular way for qualified borrowers to modify the terms of their federal student loans.
-Both PAYE and IBR plans have the potential to lower monthly student loan payments.
+The Revised Pay As You Earn Plan (REPAYE) is another popular way for qualified borrowers to modify the terms of their federal student loans.
+Both PAYE and REPAYE plans have the potential to lower monthly student loan payments.
 Yet there are some key differences between these two options.

 - You expect your income to remain low.
 You must demonstrate a partial financial hardship to qualify for the PAYE plan.
 If your income rises in the future, you might not qualify to recertify.

-- You’re married and both you and your spouse earn an income.
-PAYE gives you the option to file taxes separately and have your student loan payments based solely on your income.
+- You’re married, and you both earn an income.
+PAYE allows you to file taxes separately and have your student loan payments based solely on your income.

-You should also get an idea of how much the PAYE plan may save you compared with your current student loan repayment plan and any other options you may be considering.
-Bankrate’s student loan calculator is a free tool you can use to make a more informed decision.
+You should also know how much the PAYE plan may save you compared with your current student loan repayment plan and any other options you may be considering.
+You can use a student loan calculator or consult your loan servicer to find out which ones offer the best repayment for you.

-The Pay As You Earn Plan works well for many borrowers who are trying to lower their student loan payments.
+PAYE works well for many borrowers trying to lower their student loan payments.
 However, if you don’t qualify for PAYE or you don’t believe that it’s the best fit for your situation, there are other options to consider.

 First, there’s a chance that you may qualify for different federal student loan repayment plans.
-Some plans are income-driven, like Revised Pay As You Earn, while others, like extended repayment plans, aren’t based on how much money you earn.
+Some plans are income-driven, like Revised Pay As You Earn (REPAYE), while others, like extended repayment plans, aren’t based on how much money you earn.

 You might also consider refinancing your student loans through a private lender.
-If you qualify for a better interest rate, this option might lower your monthly payments and save you money in interest over the life of your loan.
+If you qualify for a better interest rate, this option might lower your monthly payments and save you interest over the life of your loan.
 In exchange, however, you’ll give up certain government benefits, like the income-based repayment plans mentioned above and student loan forgiveness.
-So, it’s critical to consider both the benefits and the drawbacks before you decide whether or not to refinance federal student loans.
+So, refinancing federal student loans should only be a last-resort option if managing your payments becomes too difficult.